Shades of cyan: Peacock blue

 The color peacock blue is a deep greenish blue, from the iridescent color of a peacock.
 As a color between blue and cyan, peacock blue has been used as the process-blue ink in four-color printing.

 Kelly Moore Paint's "color of the year" for 2019 was their peacock blue.

 Robin egg blue

 The color robin egg blue is displayed adjacent.

 The first recorded use of robin's egg blue as a color name in English was in 1873.

 Skobeloff

 Adjacent is displayed the color Skobeloff green.

 The first recorded use of Skobeloff green as a color name in English was in 1912.

 Sky blue (Crayola)

 Displayed at adjacent is the color medium sky blue.
 This is the color that is called sky blue in Crayola crayons.
 This color was formulated by Crayola in 1958.
 "Sky blue" appears in the 32, 48, 64, 96 and 120 packs of crayons.

 Teal

 Adjacent is displayed the web color teal.
 The first recorded use of teal as a color name in English was in 1917.

+Technobotanica

+Displayed adjacent is the color technobotanica.

+Technobotanica is one of the quaternary colors on the RGB color wheel, being halfway between spring green and cyan.